Start & Grow

 Investments can be used for both revenue and capital costs (including set-up costs).
-Your application must demonstrate that, as a result of our investment, your business will make a difference in the community in which you work.
+Your application must demonstrate that, as a result of our investment, your business will make a difference in the community in which you work, whilst meeting the charitable objects of Resilient Scotland.

 Why should I choose Start & Grow?

 - Provides flexible, unsecured investment that allows your business to grow

 - Simple application process